Read a discussion paper led by The Hon. Frank Iacobucci on how Canada can build a better relationship with Indigenous peoples.

 We know that successful outcomes require understanding, nuance and experience.
-We offer an interdisciplinary approach, drawing on our expertise in business, energy, mining, infrastructure, environment, regulatory hearings, government relations and litigation and dispute resolution.
+We offer an interdisciplinary approach, drawing on our expertise in business, power, oil and gas, mining, infrastructure, environment, regulatory hearings, government relations and litigation and dispute resolution.

 Our expertise with Indigenous law matters extends to

-- advising on the Indigenous consultation duties that arise in proposed projects in a variety of industry sectors, including energy, mining and infrastructure,
+- advising on the Indigenous consultation duties that arise in proposed projects in a variety of industry sectors, including power, oil and gas, mining and infrastructure,

 - undertaking transactions with or representing First Nations, including addressing project finance and development issues,